KartikeyaM2007/Anomaly_Detection_Vision_Transformer-AVT-AppVersion/README.md

 AVT is an offline violence/anomaly detection desktop application built with a trained VideoMAE feature extractor and a custom Transformer classifier.
 It is designed to run locally on a laptop or PC without sending videos to a server.

+# Web Version : https://huggingface.co/spaces/Kartikeym2007/Anomaly_Detection_Vision_Transformer-AVT  ||  Note Since its hosted on  Hugging Face , you can just see the layout and run model on ( cpu / hugging face free tier cpus )- So it will be slow!!
+# Try the app , to get actual value ! ;)

 The app includes:

 - A PySide6 desktop UI.